apache/iceberg/format/spec.md

 *   A **transform** that is applied to the source column(s) to produce a partition value
 *   A **partition name**

 The source column(s), selected by id(s), must be a primitive type and cannot be contained in a map or list, but may be nested in a struct.
-The ability to have multiple source columns was added in V3, whereas previously only a single column was allowed.
+The ability to have multiple source columns is added in V3, whereas only a single column is allowed in previous versions.
 For details on how to serialize a partition spec to JSON, see Appendix C.

 Partition specs capture the transform from table data to partition values.
 This is used to transform predicates to partition predicates, in addition to transforming data values.
 Deriving partition predicates from column predicates on the table data is used to separate the logical queries from physical storage: the partitioning can change and the correct partition filters are always derived from column predicates.
 This simplifies queries because users don’t have to supply both logical predicates and partition predicates.
 For more information, see Scan Planning below.